 The concept is a set of scarves that young girls can wear to statement their identities and lived experiences, using the feminist methodology to achieve our goal.
 In the first phase of this project, several young intercultural women participated in a comprehensive 12-week workshop.
 They visually shared their experiences to understand the importance of belonging, following your path, and being free to be who you want.
 The methods used are a combination of hand-painted color techniques and Augmented Reality (AR) which is now available on social media as a form of activism and empowerment.
 We reveal layers of representation through visual exploration and materialization of the concept of meaning-making.
 The goal is to communicate a message and reach out to as many people as possible.
 Technology can crowdsource any movement’s message and can be used to stimulate social change and increase unheard voices.

 Download a copy of Dreams in Transition MA Thesis here.

 See acknowledgment at the bottom of this page.

-ANTI's team: Tom Morgan, Endre Beretzen, Vera Gomez for their valuable feedback and support.
+ANTI's team: Tom Morgan, Endre Beretzen, and Vera Gomez for their valuable feedback and support.
 Thanks to my brilliant classmates Amy van den Hooven, Lena Charlotte Bienert, and Theodore Folstad for a fantastic work dynamic, constant feedback, and attention.
-My tutor, Hilde Kramer, for her compassion when I need it the most and engagement in my project and Dóra Ísleifsdóttir for giving me perspective on relevant themes.
-My gratitude also goes out to Arthur Hureau for his kindness and for always providing me with the best equipment.
+My tutor, Hilde Kramer, for her compassion when I need it the most and engagement in my project, and Dóra Ísleifsdóttir for giving me perspective.
+I am grateful to Arthur Hureau for his kindness in consistently providing me with the best equipment.
 Cathrine Kramer, for your advice and vision.
-Geir Goosen for his endless support and belief in myself and my work.
+Geir Goosen for his endless support and belief in me and my work.